clowncs/clowncs.github.io/content/aboutme/index.md

 ## Some Background Informations
 Hello, I'm **Peter** 👋

-A student and a CTF player who is interested in Reverse Engineering, playing for [thefwncrew](https://ctftime.org/team/271196)
+A student and a CTF player who is interested in Reverse Engineering, playing for [r3kapig](https://ctftime.org/team/58979) and [thefwncrew](https://ctftime.org/team/271196)

 ---